 A buccal (pronounced like “buckle”) tie is a restrictive frenum attachment from the cheek area to the gum tissue on the side of the dental arch.
 This area is where the baby molar teeth or adult premolar teeth are, or will be, located.

 When tongue ties and lip ties cause a functional problem, how are they treated?

 A laser frenectomy is a treatment option for babies, children, or adults with a restrictive frenum (also called a frenulum).
 A frenum is a band of tissue extending under the lip and/or cheek to the gumline, or a band of tissue under the tongue extending to the floor of the mouth.
-Oftentimes frenum attachments are normal, but a restricted frenum may not function normally and lead to other problems with feeding or growth and development.
+Oftentimes frenum attachments are normal, but a restricted frenum may not function normally and lead to other problems with feeding, speaking, swallowing, growth and/or development.

-The laser is used to remove the tight frenum attachment, release the restriction, and allow for improved range of motion.
+Dr. Kristen Berning uses a LightScalpel CO2 laser to remove the tight frenum attachment, release the restriction, and allow for improved range of motion.
 Topical and/or local anesthesia may be used.
 There is minimal bleeding and the area will heal over the course of 1-3 weeks.

-For both adults and children, a restrictive frenum can lead to gum recession, a large gap between the teeth, or difficulties with eating or speech.
-In babies, these restrictive frenums are called lip ties and tongue ties, and can contribute to difficulties with breastfeeding.
+For both adults and children, a restrictive frenum can lead to gum recession, a large gap between the teeth, difficulties with eating or speech, mouthbreathing, improper swallow or other functional concerns.
+In babies, these restrictive frenums are called lip ties and tongue ties, and can contribute to difficulties with breastfeeding or bottlefeeding.